Zoltan Istvan: Futurist career

-Istvan gives talks on futurist and transhumanist topics, which include speeches at the World Bank, World Economic Forum (Global Future Council), Congreso Futuro, Moogfest, the World Future Society's annual conference, and Financial Times Camp Alphaville conference.

-He appeared in the 2016 documentary The Future of Work and Death.
+Istvan gives talks on futurist and transhumanist topics, which include speeches at the World Bank, World Economic Forum (Global Future Council), Congreso Futuro, Moogfest, the World Future Society's annual conference, Financial Times Camp Alphaville conference, BMW World, and the UK Parliament.
+He appeared on the Joe Rogan Experience, in the 2016 documentary The Future of Work and Death, and on C-SPAN discussing politics.

 2016 presidential campaign

-In October 2014, Istvan announced that he was "in the very early stages of preparing a campaign to try to run" for U.S. President in 2016.
+In October 2014, Istvan announced that he was "in the very early stages of preparing a campaign to try to run" for US President in 2016.
 He stated that his goals would be to support scientists in "overcoming human death and aging within 15–20 years" to encourage Americans to embrace "radical technology and science" and to set up safeguards against dangers including potential abuse of such technology.

 In October and November 2014 interviews, Istvan explained that he aimed to unify the transhumanist community, which otherwise was splintered, and to establish a single voice.
 He said great changes in society could happen and that Transhumanism could provide ideas, safeguards and policies.
 He said the aim for a Transhumanist Party would be to get onto as many state ballots as possible.

 In March 2015, Istvan reported progress in organizing a campaign and explained his wish to get major candidates to address issues.
-He hoped to be included in some debates, at least with third parties.
-He himself had funded nearly all of his campaign's expenses to date and he noted donations were needed.
+He had funded nearly all of his campaign's expenses on his own and was seeking donations.

-Istvan helped to publicize his campaign in late 2015 by driving a bus shaped like a casket—the "Immortality Bus"—across the United States.
+Istvan helped to publicize his campaign in late 2015 by driving a bus shaped like a casket—the Immortality Bus—across the United States.
 Istvan planned the bus tour to raise awareness of life extension.
-At the end of the Immortality Bus tour, Istvan delivered a "Transhumanist Bill of Rights" to the U.S. Capitol.
+At the end of the Immortality Bus tour, Istvan delivered a "Transhumanist Bill of Rights" to the US Capitol.
 His 20-point platform includes a universal basic income, increased funding for space travel and taking money from the military and putting it into science and medicine.

 In February 2016, it was reported that Istvan was likely to vote Democrat, placing himself "somewhere between Bernie and Hillary in terms of political ideologies", but later in 2016 he also wrote articles supporting Libertarian presidential candidate Gary Johnson.
 On October 15, 2016, Istvan stated on his social media accounts that he would be voting for himself.
 Istvan was not on the ballot in any state, though he claimed to have substantial potential write-in backers.